 Upper Peninsula, Michigan

 We really must go back to the UP.
-We visited almost too quickly our first time through!
-The UP is home to over 20 forested state parks and 4 million acres of aspen, beech, birch, maple, oak and sycamore trees, Michigan’s Upper Peninsula comes to life in a spectacular array of fiery fall colors each October.
-What makes this area especially amazing at this time of year is the contrast from the sapphire waters of the Great Lakes, the eroded white limestone of the cliffs and the brightly painted leaves.
+We visited almost too quickly our first time!
+The UP is home to over 20 forested state parks and 4 million acres of aspen, beech, birch, maple, oak, and sycamore trees, Michigan’s Upper Peninsula comes to life in a spectacular array of fiery fall colors each October.
+What makes this area especially amazing at this time of year is the contrast between the sapphire waters of the Great Lakes, the eroded white limestone of the cliffs, and the brightly painted leaves.
 If you’ve never been to Michigan in the fall, definitely put it on your bucket list!

 Part of my heart belongs in Kentucky!
-It was one of our first stops to really explore after we left to travel full time in our RV.
-Close to the beautiful Cumberland Gap National Historic Park, Middleboro offers a quiet and small town feel.
-Located about two hours south of Lexington, Kentucky, the Gap offers the same spectrum of fall color as the more crowded Great Smoky Mountain National Park with a fraction of the tourists.
+It was one of our first stops to really explore after we left to travel full-time in our RV.
+Close to the beautiful Cumberland Gap National Historical Park, Middleboro offers a quiet and small-town feel.
+Located about two hours south of Lexington, Kentucky, the Gap offers the same spectrum of fall color as the more crowded Great Smoky Mountain National Park, with a fraction of the tourists.
 If you’ve read our Off The Beaten Path series, you know how we love the smaller, more quiet areas.
-Nearly 24,000 acres of the park is pure wilderness and offers truly spectacular hiking, biking and camping in the fall.
+Nearly 24,000 acres of the park are pure wilderness and offer truly spectacular hiking, biking, and camping in the fall.
 Best time to see the colors is between late September and late October.

 Pisgah and Nantahala National Forests, North Carolina

-Another great stay for us!!
+Another excellent stay for us!!
 And again, we weren’t there long enough!
 Of all of the places in America, the Great Smoky Mountains are the most renowned for rainbows of foliage in fall.
-Both of these forests have incredible wilderness areas, with incredible fall colors.
+Both of these forests have incredible wilderness areas with incredible fall colors.
 You can see our blog of hidden gems in North Carolina here!

 You can see one of our campground reviews of Curtis Creek in the Pisgah National Forest here